robertlupinek/vmware_pipeline/README.md

   custom_dns1
   custom_dns2

 3. What ever process you use to create the VM you will want to be sure to include the configure_network.sh and a first boot scripts to trigger your network configuration.
 The configure_network.sh is what I use to automatically configure the network using the `vmtoolsd --cmd='info-get guestinfo.ovfEnv'` command.
 You can run the command manually as well.
-I included my first boot script as an example:

-  #!/bin/bash
-  #First boot script for EL 7 systemd
-  #It needs to run from /usr/local/bin

-  #Attempt to autoconfigure network
-  /usr/local/bin/configure_network.sh auto

-  #Disable puppet
-  systemctl stop puppet
-  systemctl disable puppet

-  #Disable first boot
-  systemctl disable firstboot.service

 4. I also included an example firstboot service for systemd that calls the steps outlined in step 3:

   [Unit]